-- All specifications are subject to change without prior notice. - The information given in this User Manual is believed to be accurate and reliable.
-Leading Edge Turbines assumes no responsibility for omissions or inaccuracies. - The user of this information and product assumes full responsibility and risk. - The LE-600 turbine is a source of electrical power.
+- All specifications are subject to change without prior notice. - The information given in this user manual is believed to be accurate and reliable.
+Leading Edge Turbines assumes no responsibility for omissions or inaccuracies. - The user of this information and product assumes full responsibility and risk. - The LE-450 turbine is a source of electrical power.
 It must be installed in accordance with local building and electrical regulations.
-Consult your local planning (zoning) office for details. - The LE-600 turbine has moving parts that may cause injury due to poor installation and unsafe operation.
+Consult your local planning (zoning) office for details. - The LE-450 turbine has moving parts that may cause injury due to poor installation and unsafe operation.
 Leading Edge Turbines assumes no responsibility for problems caused by unsafe or unsatisfactory installation or operation.

 Designed & Manufactured in the UK by:

 Leading Edge Turbines Ltd

 Skyrrid Farm,

 Pontrilas,

 Hereford.

 HR2 0BW

-Tel: +44 (0) 1981 241668
+Tel: +44 (0)1981 241668

-www.leadingedgepower.com
+www.leturbines.com

-Compliant with EN BS 61400-2: Safety of Small Wind Turbines
+Designed in accordance with EN BS 61400-2: Safety of Small Wind

-Appendix 1: Tristar 45/60 Diversion Charge Controller
+Appendix 1: Tristar 45 Diversion Charge Controller